AnthusAI/Plexus/README.md

 ## Purpose

+Maybe you need to comb through a million telephone call transcripts, looking for customers saying, "Take me off your list and don't call me again".

+Maybe you need to detect Russian land mines in images.

+Maybe you need to rank a million content items in a search engine.

+Maybe you need to detect bored telephone operators speaking in a monotone voice in audio recordings.

+Building classifiers is easy, but wrangling lots of them at scale is hard.
+You can find a Jupyter notebook in a few minutes that you can use to train a machine-learning model.
+But you need to get your training data into it.
+You'll need to fiddle with your model's parameters to get good performance.
+You'll need to be able to evaluate it to see how well it's doing.
+You'll need to be able to deploy it to production and operate it.
+You'll need to make notes somewhere about how you did that since you'll have to repeat the process over and over and over.

+Plexus is not technology for helping you build models.
+It's technology for helping you manage models at scale.
+In biology, a "plexus" is an interconnected structure that fans out into many branches, and this Plexus is a way to fan out classification on a massive scale through standardization.

-When you need to do AI/ML classification at scale, you need a way to select appropriate models from a toolbox, configure setup and hyperparameters for training, handle training and evaluation, and deploy models to production.
+To do classification at scale, you'll need a way to select appropriate models from a toolbox, configure setup and hyperparameters for training, handle training and evaluation, and deploy models to production.
+You'll need a process for implementing a solution for each new classification problem using as many reusable tools as possible.
+And you'll need to be able to repeat that process over and over again.

-Whether you're scoring call center transcripts for QA, ranking content items, or detecting objects in security footage, you need an orchestration platform for training and deploying your models.
-Plexus provides tools built around classic machine-learning models, others builts on agentic processes using sequences of LLM API requests, and others based on numerical or heuristic methods for scoring.
+Plexus provides some tools built around classic machine-learning models, others builts on agentic processes using sequences of LLM API requests, and others based on numerical or heuristic methods for scoring.
+And most importantly, it provides a standard framework where you can plug in your own custom models.

 ## Opinions